Vietnam.vn - Nền tảng quảng bá Việt Nam

 “Gold is an extremely important reserve.
 Every year, Vietnam only needs to import 3-4 billion USD worth of gold, but many people are worried about “foreign currency loss”, while importing foreign wine, cigars, and cigarettes worth up to 8 billion USD/year, no one talks about this issue, this is very unreasonable”, Dr. Nghia stated his opinion.

 At the Government Standing Committee meeting on gold market management on the evening of May 24, Prime Minister Pham Minh Chinh requested the State Bank to strengthen state management, quickly reduce the difference between domestic and international gold prices to only about 1-2%, not over 10% as recently.
-At the same time, there must be solutions to increase supply such as many businesses doing business together and reduce demand; strictly manage, control, strengthen inspection, check and prevent, strictly handle smuggling; prevent elements from manipulating, hoarding goods, raising prices, and disrupting the market.
+At the same time, there must be solutions to increase supply such as many businesses operating together and reduce demand; strictly manage, control, strengthen inspection, check and prevent, strictly handle smuggling; prevent elements from manipulating, hoarding goods, raising prices, and disrupting the market.

 The Prime Minister requested to amend Decree 24/2012/ND-CP on gold trading in a shortened form to suit the situation, to be completed in June 2025, and at the same time review and build a database on the gold market, to be completed in June 2025.

-In the long term, the Prime Minister assigned the State Bank, the Ministry of Finance and relevant agencies to continue improving the safe, favorable, healthy and attractive business environment so that people can actively promote production, business and start-ups instead of storing gold; research and form a gold trading floor in the direction that people are free to trade and buy and sell; separate state management from gold production and trading activities; promote the production and processing of gold jewelry to create more jobs; strengthen information and communication work, relieve the psychology of keeping gold among people; research and invest in a system to create electronic invoices from cash registers in gold trading.
+In the long term, the Prime Minister assigned the State Bank, the Ministry of Finance and relevant agencies to continue improving the safe, favorable, healthy and attractive business environment so that people can actively promote production, business and start-ups instead of storing gold; research and form a gold trading floor in the direction that people can freely trade and buy and sell; separate state management from gold production and trading activities; promote the production and processing of gold jewelry to create more jobs; strengthen information and communication work, relieve the psychology of keeping gold among people; research and invest in a system to create electronic invoices from cash registers in gold trading.

 Tighten management to expose "ghost" business accounts